 The program is intended for students who have a bachelor’s degree in a computing-related field and who wish to master information technology skills widely needed in the health care industry.
 The program may also interest you if:

-When you’re ready to advance your education, you may seamlessly transfer your post-baccalaureate certificate credits toward the complete master’s degree program in applied information technology.
+When you’re ready to advance your education, you may seamlessly transfer your graduate certificate credits toward the complete master’s degree program in applied information technology.

 The program is offered in a hybrid format, with online and in-person courses.

-Note: Graduate students from the College of Health Professions enrolling for the HIT PBC can replace AIT 600 with HLTH 652
+Note: Graduate students from the College of Health Professions enrolling for the HIT Graduate Certificate can replace AIT 600 with HLTH 652.

-Application deadlines and admission requirements for the certificate are the same as those for the applied information technology master’s program.
+Admission requirements and deadlines for the certificate are the same as those for the applied information technology master’s program.